josolnik/compfin_app/README.md

 This [web app](https://compfin-app.herokuapp.com/) is deployed on Heroku.

-Simulation code largely taken from [Python from Finance Cookbook](https://www.amazon.com/Python-Finance-Cookbook-libraries-financial/dp/1789618517)
+Simulation methodology taken from [Python from Finance Cookbook](https://www.amazon.com/Python-Finance-Cookbook-libraries-financial/dp/1789618517)